-- To identify algebraic eigen value problems from practical areas and obtain the eigen solutions in certain cases - To study three dimensional analytical geometry, the properties of lines and planes in space - To understand effectively the geometrical aspects of curvature, involutes and evolutes of plane • curves, essential concepts for an engineer, as elegant applications of differential calculus - To learn the method of solving differential equations of certain types, including systems of differential equations that they might encounter in their studies of other subjects in the same or higher semesters.
+- To make the students capable of identifying algebraic eigen value problems from practical areas and obtain the eigen solutions in certain cases. - To make the students knowledgeable in the area of infinite series and their convergence and to be familiar with the limitations of using infinite series approximations for solutions arising in mathematical modeling. - To familiarize the students with the geometrical aspects of curvature, involutes and evolutes of plane curves, essential concepts for an engineer, as elegant applications of differential calculus. - To make the student acquire sound knowledge in solving differential equations of certain types, including systems of differential equations that they might encounter in their studies of other subjects in the same or higher semesters.